Robert Nairac: Barron Report

-In fiction
+Portrayals

 Eoin McNamee's 2004 novel The Ultras contains a fictionalised account of Nairac's life.
 McNamee said that he had had "the idea of Nairac in my head for a long time, but I wasn't able to find a way into the whole subject.
-In the end, I used him as a conduit to the covert and psychic infrastructure of the time, to the gripping physical and moral texture of what was going on."
+In the end, I used him as a conduit to the covert and psychic infrastructure of the time, to the gripping physical and moral texture of what was going on".

-In documentary

-In 2025, BBC Northern Ireland broadcast The Disappearance of Captain Nairac, a documentary presented by Darragh MacIntyre and directed by Alison Millar, which examined Nairac's undercover role, abduction, and the decades-long search for his remains.